 Unlike fauna, the concept of animal kingdom covers not only the types of animals but also the number of individual species.
 The animal kingdom of Azerbaijan is very rich, partly due to the diversity of its natural complexes.
 There are 97 species of mammals, 357 species of birds, 67 species of reptiles and amphibians, 97 species of fish, and over 15 thousand species of invertebrates in Azerbaijan.

 The natural habitat of various types of animals is very different within the country.
 Some species populate special restricted areas (lakes, parts of mountainous areas) while others are spread throughout the country.
 For example, passerines can be found anywhere in the territory of Azerbaijan.

 The Red Book of the Azerbaijan Republic includes 108 species of animals, including 14 species of mammals, 36 species of birds, 13 species of reptiles and amphibians, 5 species of birds, and 40 species of insects.

 A number of natural preserves have been created and the hunting rules were brought into effect for the protection of fur and hoofed animals in Azerbaijan.

 The golden eagle inhabits mainly mountainous areas.
 The Caucasus tetra occupies the sub-Alpine areas of the Major and Minor Caucasus, while the green head duck populates the Caspian Sea coast and inland water reservoirs.
-Goats and West Caucasus moufflons inhabit Nakhichevan, jeyran gazelles can only be found in Shirvan natural preserve, Bendovan and Korchay regions of Azerbaijan.
-The Caucasus goat populates western slopes of the Major Caucasus in Balakan, Gabala, Zakatala and Ismayilly regions.
+Goats and West Caucasus moufflons inhabit Nakhichevan, jeyran gazelles can only be found in Shirvan natural preserve, Bendovan, and Korchay regions of Azerbaijan.
+The Caucasus goat populates the western slopes of the Major Caucasus in Balakan, Gabala, Zakatala, and Ismayilly regions.